brashley/Tidy-Data-Example/README.md

 1. a tidy data set as described below,
 2. a link to a Github repository with your script for performing the analysis
 3. a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
-4. a README.md (this file) in the repo with your scripts.
-This repo explains how all of the scripts work and how they are connected.
+4. a README.md (this file) that is in this repo with my script.

 ## The Source Data
 One of the most exciting areas in all of data science right now is wearable computing.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data used for this project represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: